 party must, and a pro se party may, submit a PDF to email@example.com.

 (e) Time for Email Submission.
 A party must email the PDF no

-later than the time for filing the original.
+later than the time for filing the required paper copies.

 (f) Corrections.
 If a party corrects a document that has been